xcloudx01/MayaBonusTools-2020/README.md

 # Mayabonustools-2020
 ## Overview:

-A version of MayaBonusTools for Maya 2020.
+Github mirror for MayaBonusTools for Maya 2020 (May work on later versions).
 Nothing has been updated, it's just extracted for you here so you can install it easily.

 ## Installation